 If you're planning to sell your home, it can be tempting not to declare certain information or issues that might put buyers off.

-Perhaps you have a long-running feud with a neighbour, there or planes flying constantly overhead or there are cracks appearing on the walls quicker than you can fill them in.
+Perhaps you have a long-running feud with a neighbour, there are planes flying constantly overhead or there are cracks appearing on the walls quicker than you can fill them in.

 Whatever the issue, your desire to get the best possible price could make you wonder just how much you need to tell a buyer.